Avro Lancaster: Second World War

 In late October 1942, the first Lancaster bombing missions over Italy were performed; on 22 and 23, the cities of Genoa and Turin were struck at night-time.
 On 24 October, the Italian city of Milan was raided by roughly 60 Lancasters during the daytime; railway infrastructure was a priority target for these attacks.
 These bombers had been escorted across the Channel by Spitfires before breaking formation to individually fly at low altitude to reach and fly over the Alps; a total of three were reportedly shot down by enemy fighters.
 During November, targets in Italy and Germany were alternatively attacked by Lancasters, striking the city of Osnabrück multiple times, conducting a heavy raid against Turin, and destroying supplies for the Afrika Korps in Genoa.
 Only eight bombing missions were conducted during all of December, the most prominent of which being against Duisburg, due to poor prevailing weather conditions.

 Throughout 1942, the Lancaster remained in relatively short supply; consequently, both training and crew conversion courses typically had to be performed by the squadrons themselves; there were no aircraft furnished with dual controls at this time, and pilots would therefore have to perform their first flight without their instructors being capable of directly acting on the controls themselves.
 Furthermore, each Lancaster had its own ground crew early on; centralised servicing was introduced later.
 By the end of the year, a total of 16 operational squadrons had been stood up while around 200 Lancasters were under Bomber Command.

 On 16 January 1943, the German capital city of Berlin was raided for the first time in over a year; conducted by an all-Lancaster force, the Berlin raid was fairly inconsequential beyond its psychological impact, not causing meaningful damage to either side.
 The first radial engined Lancasters were also introduced to service during January, alongside some new bombing aids.
 On 4 February, 198 Lancasters raided the city of Turin; days later, 466 Lancasters attacked Lorient, and an all-Lancaster force of 142 aircraft attacked Milan on 14 February.
 On 28 February, 86 Lancasters attacked the occupied French city of Saint-Nazaire; the next day, 79 Lancasters bombed Berlin.
 On 5 March, the Battle of the Ruhr strategic bombing campaign was launched by Bomber Command.
 The initial attack on Essen comprised 412 bombers, 140 of which were Lancasters.
-In order to cope with the higher attrition rate from these operations, a three-fold increase in production was enacted.
+To cope with the higher attrition rate from these operations, a three-fold increase in production was enacted.